 At first glance, it’s a questionable idea.
 You pay money to have someone lock you in a room and you have to find your way out?
 Most people will say no way!
 But those of us who played the online games (with terrible graphics!) know that a room escape game is more about the journey than the destination, and that idea has created a huge new form of entertainment in Saskatoon.
-Within a year of the first escape rooms opening just off-Broadway, Saskatoon is now home to 14 escape rooms, each designed to test your code-breaking skills.

 The premise of a room escape game is simple: you’re locked in a room and you have to find clues and solve puzzles to eventually figure a way out.
 Each room has its own theme, ranging from a missing Marilyn Monroe to a family squabble over a dearly departed loved ones inheritance, and allow you anywhere from 45 to 75 minutes to make your escape.
 While the theme is usually what will draw people to a specific company or room, it’s the experience inside that will get you hooked into wanting to come back again and again.